google/WebFundamentals/src/_langs/en/tools/setup/device-testing/remote-debugging.markdown

 key-takeaways:
   real:
     - There's no substitute for debugging your site on a real device.
 Debug browser tabs on your device from your development workspace using remote debugging.
-    - You don't have to shift attention betwen your device and development screens.
+    - You don't have to shift attention between your device and development screens.
 Use screencasting to display your device's screen along side your developer tools.
 ---
 {% wrap content%}